taufiktw/michal.paluchowski.com/content/posts/i-remember/index.md

   - web
 ---

 In 2019 I'm "celebrating" twenty years since I published my first website.
-It was ugly, it was heavy and it was built completely wit [Microsoft FrontPage](https://en.wikipedia.org/wiki/Microsoft_FrontPage).
+It was ugly, it was heavy and it was built completely with [Microsoft FrontPage](https://en.wikipedia.org/wiki/Microsoft_FrontPage).
 Building for the web was different, very different back then, from what it is today.
 Our tools were young, our computers low on power and our connections slow and unreliable.

 <!--more-->